Menu

 print(f"[{msg.type}]: {msg.content[:100]}...")

-The output shows the supervisor routing to the researcher first, then passing findings to the writer.
-Each agent only sees the task delegated to it.
-The supervisor stitches the pieces together.
+The output shows the supervisor sending the task to the researcher first, then passing the findings to the writer.
+Each worker only sees the job it was given.
+The supervisor glues the pieces together.

-Tip: **Keep your supervisor prompt focused on routing logic, not domain knowledge.** The supervisor’s job is to decide WHO does the work, not HOW to do it.
-Domain knowledge belongs in the worker agents’ prompts.
+Tip: Keep the supervisor prompt about routing, not about the domain.
+The supervisor’s only job is to decide WHO does the work, not HOW.
+Domain know-how belongs in the worker prompts.

-Quick check: What happens if you remove output_mode="full" from create_supervisor?
-You’d only get the supervisor’s final response — not the individual agents’ messages.
-The "full" mode is essential for debugging because it shows you the complete routing trace.
+Quick check: What changes if you drop output_mode="full" from create_supervisor?
+You would only get the supervisor’s closing response — not the full chain of worker messages.
+The "full" mode is key for debugging because it shows every routing step.

 exercise